mirailuv/rosewire/README.md

 you can also have as many different download configurations as you'd like

 files can also be downloaded pre-launch by specifying the downloads in rosewire.prelaunch in ./config/

+there is also a command /delete which works similar to the download command, it simply deletes the file/folder specified on the first line